Decomposing Global Feature Effects Based on Feature Interactions: Introduction

-One promising type of explanation is produced by feature effect methods which explain how features influence the model predictions (similarly to the coefficients in a linear model) \citep{molnar2022}.
+One promising type of explanation is produced by feature effect methods, which explain how features influence the model predictions similar to interpreting the coefficients of a linear model or visualizing the non-linear effects of a generalized additive model (GAM) through splines.
 We distinguish between local and global feature effect methods.
 Local feature effect methods---such as individual conditional expectation (ICE) curves \citep{goldstein_peeking_2015} or Shapley values / Shapley additive explanations (SHAP) \citep{strumbelj_2014, lundberg_2017_unified}---explain how each feature influences the prediction of a single observation.
-In contrast, global feature effect methods explain the general model behavior based on the given data.
-Since global feature effects of ML models are often non-linear, it is easier to visualize them as done by partial dependence (PD) plots \citep{friedman_greedy_2001}, accumulated local effects (ALE) plots \citep{apley_visualizing_2020}, or SHAP dependence (SD) plots \citep{lundberg_consistent_2019}.

-Aggregating individual explanations to a global explanation (e.g., ICE to PD curves) has the advantage that the global feature effects can be presented in an easy-to-understand way.
-However, the aggregation step might cause information loss due to heterogeneity in local effects (e.g., see the different shapes of ICE curves in Figure \ref{fig:bike_intro}).
-This so-called aggregation bias is usually induced by feature interactions leading to a global feature effect that is not representative for many individuals in the data \citep{herbinger2022repid, mehrabi2021survey}.
-We term this heterogeneity \textit{interaction-related heterogeneity}.
-Therefore, global explanations might be misleading or not give a complete picture when feature interactions are present, as illustrated in the bikesharing example in Figure \ref{fig:bike_intro} (see also Section \ref{sec:real_world}).

-This is particularly relevant when ML models are trained on biased data \citep{mehrabi2021survey}.
-The ML model might learn this bias, which might not be visible in global explanations due to aggregation (e.g., see COMPAS example in Section \ref{sec:real_world}).
+In contrast, global feature effect methods explain the general model behavior.
+Since global feature effects of ML models are often non-linear, they are usually represented as marginal curves instead of single effect numbers; the most popular variants are partial dependence (PD) plots \citep{friedman_greedy_2001}, accumulated local effects (ALE) plots \citep{apley_visualizing_2020}, or SHAP dependence (SD) plots \citep{lundberg2020local}.
+These global curves are expressible via an aggregation of local counterparts (e.g., ICE curves are aggregated to a PD curve).
+However, such an aggregation might cause information loss due to heterogeneity in local feature effects (e.g., see Figure \ref{fig:bike_intro}).
+This so-called aggregation bias is usually caused by feature interactions learned by the ML model, leading to a global feature effect that does not appropriately represent many individual observations in the data \citep{herbinger2022repid, mehrabi2021survey}.
+We refer to this heterogeneity as \textit{interaction-related heterogeneity}.
+Consequently, global explanations can be misleading and cannot give a complete picture when feature interactions are present, e.g., see how the different shapes of ICE curves are not well represented by the global PD curve in Figure \ref{fig:bike_intro}.
+This issue is particularly relevant when ML models are trained on biased data, as the model may, in turn, learn these biases \citep{mehrabi2021survey}.
+Although local explanations could reveal the learned bias, it remains hidden in global explanations due to aggregation (e.g., see the COMPAS example in Section \ref{sec:real_world}).